jackgilbride999/Github-Access/README.md

 ### About
 The visualization of data was written using the [D3 data visualization library for Javascript](https://github.com/d3/d3).
 I created two visualizations:
 - Number of followers vs number of followings, and their correlation to number of repositories
-- Breakdown a user's repository list by language
+- Breakdown of a user's repository list by language

 ### How to Use
 For ease of use, both visualizations are fully encapsulated into their own HTML file.
 Navigate to the **Visualizations** folder and open them in a web browser.
 The files appear as follows:
 - *Followers vs following* (mouse over a user to see their username).
 Interestingly, this shows a strong combination between number of followers, number of followings and number of repositories.
 It could be argued that a person's position on the graph determines their engagement with Github, at least publicly:

 ![Followers vs following](followers_vs_following.PNG)

 - *Language breakdown* (press the button on the top left to cycle through users):

 ![Language breakdown](language_breakdown.PNG)